liuba-larousse/react-hotelsearch-demo-json/LEARNINGS.md

   background-repeat: no-repeat;
   ```

-- 🥥 Use `object-fit: contain` for image to maintain its aspect ratio while fitting within the element’s content box
+- 🥥 Use `object-fit: contain` for the image to maintain its aspect ratio while fitting within the element’s content-box

-- 🥥 Grow/Shrink animation on hover with scss:
+- 🥥 Grow/Shrink animation on hover with SCSS:

   ```
       element: {